The End-Time State of the Church

 John 8:40 But now ye seek to kill me, a man that hath told you the truth, which I have heard of God …

-So far in this series we have seen the following things about the end time state of "the church".
+In this article, we have seen the following things about the end time state of "the church".

 Prior to Christ's return there would be a time of great apostasy.